HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 23.4% of the sites now use `Cache-Control: no-store`, up from 21% [in 2024](../2024/performance#backforward-cache-bfcache).
 This increase may reflect the growing prevalence of authenticated and personalized experiences, stricter security or compliance requirements, and evolving browser behavior that has reduced the performance impact of `Cache-Control: no-store`, particularly with respect to BFCache eligibility.

-Note that while historically all browsers have treated `Cache-Control: no-store` as a reason to avoid BFCache, <a hreflang="en" href="https://developer.chrome.com/docs/web-platform/bfcache-ccns">Chrome has changed this behavior in 2025</a> and now allows such pages into BFCache when safe.
+Note that while historically all browsers have treated `Cache-Control: no-store` as a reason to avoid BFCache, <a hreflang="en" href="https://developer.chrome.com/docs/web-platform/bfcache-ccns">Chrome may allow BFCache</a> for some `no-store` pages when safe.
 Other browsers including Firefox and Safari generally still treat `Cache-Control: no-store` as a BFCache blocker.

 ### CLS Best Practices